 - Capers.
 Add a hand full of capers or chop them up and add them to the tomato mix.

-- On the island of Zakynthos in the Ionian Sea, they make their own type of rusks.
-They serve them with tomatoes, olive oil, oregano, and prenza, a type of homemade cheese salad.
+- On the island of Zakynthos in the Ionian Sea, they make their own type of dakos.
+They serve rusks with tomatoes, olive oil, oregano, and prenza, a type of homemade cheese salad.
 Or they use local ladotiri cheese.
 It is a spicy cheese preserved in olive oil in clay jars.
 Soft in the early stages of maturation, it gets spicy as it matures.
 They also add olives, anchovies, sardine paste, or herring.

 Dakos Kritikos